 There are different qualities of aluminum roof coating, including ½, 2, or 3 pounds of aluminum paste per gallon.
 For the most part, aluminum roof coating tends to be the option most homeowners select when receiving the treatment.
 The benefits are clear and numerous to them.

-If you are interested in a specific type of roof coating or would like to learn more about the two types discussed here, call Paradigm Roofing for an appointment today at (972) 542-7774.
+If you are interested in a specific type of roof coating or would like to learn more about the two types discussed here, give our team a call at 972-542-7774 or leave us a message on our contact page.